davidcmoulton/decodeuri/_drafts/patterns-post-working-title.md

 (- IIIF with responsive images markup works well (P)) (- service workers (P))

-- worked with designer on the concept of building a design system rather than just designed pages (F)
-- modular approach required hierarchical pattern-based system (FM) (- BEM for CSS naming works well (FM))
+(- BEM for CSS naming works well (FM))

-- we're gonna' need a pattern library
-    - atomic design & patternlab

-- having a mutual understanding with the designer of the atomic design philosophy we were going to use made communicating around the patterns and design system a lot easier.
-We were also co-located which meant it was quick to confirm an approach, or quickly prototype something to help answer a question.

-### using patterns directly in site

-- How to avoid pattern rot?
-    - we knew it was the only way to maintain the integrity, and so the value of the pattern library in the long term
-    - LonelyPlanet approach: tightly coupled to their integration, not for us
-    - no one else had really cracked that problem (this was before Fractl)

 ## what we did

-### agree principles and set up workflow

-- Before writing any pattern code, we agreed what the front end principles for the patterns and the site would be [insert principles here].

-- Core was progressive enhancement: core content and functionality of the site must be available without requiring JavaScript.

-- We knew we had to establish a workflow for building & testing mustache pattern templates and associated css in the first instance;

-- js behaviour we would add to each pattern as required as a separate task once the html & css for it had been finalised

-- as we knew we would need a build pipeline anyway, decided to control as much with that pipeline as possible, so used it to handle SASS compilation, instead of handing that off to Patten Lab.

-- built a suitable Gulp build pipeline to lint and compile the css, and optimise images, which we could extend as necessary as we went along.

-### Project style
-- We wanted a lightweight, flexible structure that wouldn't get in the way or slow us down.
-Decided on a Scrum project style with 2 week sprints.
-(This turned out to have been a good decision.
-In the early days we had some problems with signoff: we were a bit quick to call things 'done' before the product team had had a chance to check it, but we picked that up early in a retrospective, and fixed the process to keep everyone happy.)

-- Scrum boards were managed in Trello

-- Each ticket was to have a basic checklist that must be completed before the pattern was 'done'.
-Some tickets would need to have more detailed checklists, but the common, basic checklist was:
-    - semantic html is built
-    - css is applied correctly
-    - core content & functionality available without js
-    - accessibility tests pass
-    - passes device/browser testing

-### name all the things!
-- prior to starting the pattern build, the designer & fe devs printed out all the patterns (nach) and laid them out on the floor.
-They were grouped, dupes removed, variants identifed and each pattern given an agreed name.
-We thought it would take a couple of hours, but it took most of a day to complete.
-The benefits were well worth the time: it was a great way to expose many hidden assumptions, identify gaps in thinking, and discover inconsistencies that had crept in during the design process.
-If we hadn't done the exercise, all those problems would still exist, but they'd only manifest later when they'd be more expensive in time and effort to fix.

-### Getting started
-- Now everything we're building had a name, we created a ticket for the build of each pattern; any variants of a pattern were included with the build of the main pattern

-- at the same time we identified which of the patterns would require js behaviour, and created ticket for building the behaviour for each pattern that needed it.

 ### First pass: markup & css

-#### Pattern definition

-Each pattern:
-- has one mustache file
-- has at least one json data file; it may have more, describing different variants of the pattern, and the more common combinations of data that a pattern may use.
-- one scss file
-- one yaml file defining its allowable data [forward reference]

 #### scss